3loop/loop-decoder/apps/docs/src/content/docs/contribution.md

 ### What is an interpretation

 Interpretations are TypeScript functions that transform a decoded transaction into a human-readable format, extracting the most significant information.
-The `DecodedTx` is generated using the `@3loop/transaction-decoder` package, and interpretations are managed in the `@3loop/transaction-interpreter` package.
+The `DecodedTransaction` is generated using the `@3loop/transaction-decoder` package, and interpretations are managed in the `@3loop/transaction-interpreter` package.

 ## Writing your first interpretation